Andy-TE/Andy-TE/literacy.markdown

 Once you have solved first clue head to the next location, if you find it a little tricky hints and spoilers are included for every clue.

-The QR Code's you look for look like the below
+Look for QR codes like this!
 ![](/assets/iefy.png)